bhavinamin/gdrive-upload/README.md

 Notes:
   - service accounts cred json file won't be OAuth (clientid + secret), it will be an actual service account within GCP
+  - this script is dependent on the Google Client Library for Python to be installed on the local system (pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthli)